ckaur5689/DataLiteracy/README.md

 # Other Frameworks:

-# The Top-Down Thinking Approach
+# 🧠The Top-Down Thinking Approach

-i) Set out the Problem Statement or the Opportunity succintly
+i) Set out the Problem Statement or the Opportunity succinctly

 ii) The Options (which could be different working hypotheses/options you will be analysing/exploring)

-iii) Conclude with your recommended course of action following the results of ii)
+iii) Conclude with your recommended course of action following the results/analyses of ii)

 https://prezi.com/sqysrut0_r7s/top-down-thinking-explained/

-# Theory of Change and Logic Models
+# ♻️Theory of Change and Logic Models
 Theory of Change and Logic Models are both planning and evaluation tools used in healthcare, public services, and non-profits (including ICBs), but they serve slightly different purposes and offer different levels of detail and abstraction.

 Here’s a clear breakdown: